anantshri1/low-resource-mt-malayalam/README.md

 # Low-Resource Neural Machine Translation: English to Malayalam

-Fine-tuning `Helsinki-NLP/opus-mt-en-dra` (MarianMT) for English→Malayalam translation, with domain adaptation on technical lecture data.
+Fine-tuning `Helsinki-NLP/opus-mt-en-dra` (MarianMT) for English→Malayalam translation (a low-resource pair where general-purpose models fail on technical vocabulary), with domain adaptation on technical lecture data.
 Evaluated on out-of-domain ML/scientific text.

 ## Results